 More specifically, this test result lets you know that the fuel injector, spark plug, spark plug wire are OK for that specific cylinder.

-CASE 2: Unplugging the fuel injector DID NOT cause a drop in the RPMs this tells you that the specific cylinder you tested is ‘dead’.
+CASE 2: Unplugging the fuel injector DID NOT cause a drop in the RPMs.
+This test result tells you that the specific cylinder you tested is ‘dead’.

 The cylinder could be ‘dead’ for a number of reasons.
 For example: